 You forget about the endless nappy changes and attempts to get your baby to lie still as they practice their new found rolling skill whilst you are mid pooey wipe.
 Instead you look back and you miss those tiny dimpled bottoms and the soft fuzz on top of their heads.
 And you remember their smell.
-Oh that newborn smell.
+Oh that baby smell.
 It makes your womb flip just thinking about it.

 You miss the tiny sleep suits.
 And you forget about the endless poppers and never getting it right first time, even though your baby is screaming to be fed.
 You forget the permanent ache in your back as you hold both their hands whilst they try to master their first steps.
 Instead you remember where they took those first unaided steps and how you cheered them on.